 If you’re in for the long haul, you can walk the extensive trailway created from an abandoned railroad line, which leads to Clarity Tunnel.
 That’s where the bats (up to half a million of them) spend the warmer months and where mothers give birth and raise their pups.
 “We recommend watching a bat emergence flight, [which takes place] each evening from late June through September,” says Garcia.

 The bats may be seasonal, but the bison are permanent residents of Caprock Canyons.
 The large, shaggy animals you’ll see are actually the descendants of a herd started by famed cattle rancher Charles Goodnight and his wife back in 1878.
 You can even play a role in protecting and preserving the bison (the official state herd) if you visit the park in September, when the annual Texas State Bison Herd Music Festival is held in downtown Quitaque.
 Funds raised help maintain the herd.
-The bison fest was canceled last year because of COVID, but the park hopes to be back in the saddle in 2021.

 Speaking of animals—if you want to see babies (and who doesn’t), spring is the ideal time to make a Caprock Canyons trip.
 “In the spring, the bison calves are born and prairie dog pups emerge from their burrows,” notes Garcia, adding that the landscape is ideal, too.
 “If we have received some good rainfall, wildflowers are plentiful.
 Fall is beautiful as well, with changing leaf colors and fall wildflowers.
 Just remember that these are our busiest times of the year, with higher visitation, so plan ahead to secure a reservation.”